mrturcot/Gentoo-Stuff/README.md

   - Portage configs for a Gentoo x86-64 Stable efi AMDGPU OpenRC Gnome X11 Pipewire system, built with optimizations for speed and top quality gaming performance in mind...

  /etc/portage files included in this repo, could serve as drop-in replacements for other similar setups.
 One helpful use case scenario would be downloading this repo as a zip=[https://github.com/mrturcot/Gentoo-Stuff/archive/refs/heads/master.zip] using wget.
-Once initially mounted and chrooted into a new Gentoo install.
-Extract the repo then edit/use/rm any configs as deemed needed to get you going way ahead of schedule :)
+Once initially mounted and chrooted into a new Gentoo install, extract the repo then edit/use/rm any configs as deemed needed to get you going way ahead of schedule :)

 **User needs to set**